 C_WrapKey

-CK_DEFINE_FUNCTION(CK_RV, C_WrapKey)( CK_SESSION_HANDLE hSession, CK_MECHANISM_PTR pMechanism, CK_OBJECT_HANDLE hWrappingKey, CK_OBJECT_HANDLE hKey, CK_BYTE_PTR pWrappedKey, CK_ULONG_PTR pulWrappedKeyLen );
+CK_DECLARE_FUNCTION(CK_RV, C_WrapKey)( CK_SESSION_HANDLE hSession, CK_MECHANISM_PTR pMechanism, CK_OBJECT_HANDLE hWrappingKey, CK_OBJECT_HANDLE hKey, CK_BYTE_PTR pWrappedKey, CK_ULONG_PTR pulWrappedKeyLen );

 C_WrapKey wraps (i.e., encrypts) a private or secret key. hSession is the session’s handle; pMechanism points to the wrapping mechanism; hWrappingKey is the handle of the wrapping key; hKey is the handle of the key to be wrapped; pWrappedKey points to the location that receives the wrapped key; and pulWrappedKeyLen points to the location that receives the length of the wrapped key.